- This page highlights non-chemical practices to prevent or manage common insect and disease problems of broccoli, cabbage and cauliflower.

 - Delay planting cabbage family vegetables (until after June 1).

-- Remove and destroy host plants in fall.
+- Remove and destroy host plants in the fall.

 - When using row covers, do not plant vegetables in the cabbage family in the same area two years in a row.